Uh oh! You’ve stumbled on a 404 page!

 1. Lose the technical mumbo-jumbo

 It’s important that people can tell at a glance that they’ve landed in the wrong place.
 However, it’s likely that many users won’t know what a 404 page actually is.
 So avoid the technical mumbo-jumbo and tell it to them straight.

 Injecting a little personality and humor can go a long way to alleviating some of the frustration of ending up in the wrong place.

-Hootsuite gets this spot on with its witty 404, depicting a lost icon and suggesting some sensible and amusing reasons for why users may have landed on their 404 page.
+Hootsuite gets this spot on with its witty 404, cracking a joke about their extinct page.

 2. Shoulder the blame